Skip to content

 b_t_max Max toroidal field T

-n_electron_vol Volume average electron density m-3
+nd_electron_vol Volume average electron density m-3

-t_electron_vol_ev Volume avgerage electron temperature eV
+temp_electron_vol_eV Volume avgerage electron temperature eV

-e_neutron_ev Energy of neutron eV
+e_neutron_eV Energy of neutron eV

 e_neutron_MeV Energy of neutron MeV